 With summer winding down into its dog days and road-trip season coming to an end, many of us long to recapture the magic of the road.
 Thankfully, the annals of literature are chock-full of classics that aim to do just that, allowing us the sense of freedom that summer sun and flying down the highway evoke.
-Here’s our round-up of enduring classics that will help you keep that summertime road-trip feeling going strong all year long.
+Here’s our round-up of enduring road trip classics that will help you keep that summertime adventurous feeling going strong all year long.

 1. On the Road, by Jack Kerouac

 “Whither goest thou, America, in thy shiny car in the night?”